-For several years the claimant has been assigned to the GS-809-12 position PD [number], which the agency designated as exempt (i.e., not covered) from the overtime pay provisions of the FLSA.
-He has been with BPA for 7 years as a construction control representative.
-Prior to BPA he worked for 20 years in private industry as a lineman, construction general foreman, and electrical construction inspector.
-He is also a licensed electrician.
+For the past 2 years the claimant has been assigned to the GS-809-12 position PD [number], which the agency designated as exempt (i.e., not covered) from the overtime pay provisions of the FLSA.
+He has been with BPA a total of 14 years working as a licensed power systems electrician and construction control representative.
+Prior to BPA he worked for many years in private industry as a lineman.
 Based on his lengthy work experience the claimant has developed extensive knowledge of high-voltage electrical construction and power line maintenance.
-The claimant has attended extensive BPA sponsored training in electrical construction including courses on electrical grounding, hazardous materials and asbestos awareness, transmission line design, implosive fittings, cyber security, government construction contracting, construction safety requirements, etc.
+He has attended extensive BPA sponsored training in electrical construction including courses on electrical grounding, hazardous materials and asbestos awareness, rigging, lead awareness, circuit breaker timing, national electric code, air monitoring and respirator use, cable pulling, securing heavy loads, personnel and access revocation, cyber security, government construction contracting, construction safety requirements, etc.